aboffelli/interomics/README.md

 First, select if the target group will be isolated or removed from the data, using the radio buttons above the set of three boxes that you will use.
 Choose whether the group is in the Taxa or Sample tables to unlock the options in the level box, according to the table chosen.
 In the level box, choose the taxonomic level/column where the target group is located.
 Finally, select the target group in the last box.

 You can have up to three subsets simultaneously.
-You can use any box set, however, keep in mind that the subset will follow the order of the boxes.
+You can use any box set, however, keep in mind that the subset will follow the order in the screen.
 So, be careful of isolating a group that was removed in a previous box set.

 To use the subsetted data, select the checkbox "Use subsetted data".
 The program will not use the filtered data if this checkbox is not selected, even if you chose the groups in the boxes.

 The plots can only be generated after uploading all three files or using the example dataset.
-When all tables are loaded correctly and subsetted (optional), you can continue for the Abundance and Graphics tabs.
+After all tables are loaded correctly and subsetted (optional), you can continue for the Abundance and Function tabs.